d2s/Documentation/_posts/2018-04-12-HowtoUseRsyncOSX.md

 replaced with new ones or deleted if so is true in source.
 ```
 - source: the local volume to be synchronized
-- remote: the remote location where source files and catalogs are copied (e.g. backed up)
+- remote: the remote location where source files and catalogs are copied

 What about revisions and deleted files?
 Either use the [snapshot feature](/Snapshots) or by [backup parameters](/Parameters) to rsync.